 Power BI visuals are created from data that you can view.
 When you turn on Show data, Power BI displays the data below the visual.

 In Power BI, you can open a report and select a visual.
-To display the data that was used to create the visual, select the navigation's drop-down menu and set Show data to On.
+To display the data that was used to create the visual, select the visual's More options (...) and select Visual table.

 Export data to Excel

 Occasionally, you might want to use Excel to view and interact with Power BI data.
 With the Analyze in Excel feature, you can do just that.
 This option also allows you to access PivotTable, chart, and slicer features in Excel based on the dataset that exists in Power BI.

 When you select Analyze in Excel from the ellipsis menu (...) that is associated with a report, Power BI creates an Office Data Connection (.ODC) file and downloads it from the browser to your computer.

 Your exported data in Excel is your own copy of the data and will not be updated automatically if the original data is updated.

 When you open the file in Excel, an empty PivotTable and Fields list appears with the tables, fields, and measures from the Power BI dataset.
 You can create PivotTables and charts, and analyze that dataset just as you would with a local dataset in Excel.